 Camper trailer overview shows how camper trailers add convenience and comfort to camping.
 Setting up is simple, but may excess time.
 A basic kitchen is usually included.
-The larger versions offer the comfort and convenience of small travel trailers.
+The larger versions offer the comfort and convenience of small caravans.
 Prices relate to quality and intended use – not to size.
 Most are about 1.9 metres wide and bodies rarely over four metres long.
 Some have extra long A-frames (drawbars) that add up to half a metre.

 Camper trailer weight varies from 350 kg (770 lb) to over two tonnes.
 The towing vehicle’s capabilities, and where you wish to travel must thus be taken into account.

 The smallest camper trailer is the Teardrop.
 Originally a DIY project from the late 1920s, most are self-made.
 A few US books and magazines still carry plans and instructional details.
 They are basically a two-wheeled double bed plus storage, and a rear opening kitchen.

 These units are again on the market.
 There are even ‘stylised’ versions that bear little relationship to the original low-cost DIY concept.
 At a typical 350 kg (770 lb), a Teardrop unit can be towed by a Harley Davidson trike.
 Price is $3500 upwards.

 Camper trailer overview – full-size camper trailers

 The cheapest full-size camper trailer is essentially a box with a basic tent, or a box and tent that fastens onto an existing trailer.
 They cost $3500 upwards, but even a basic kitchen can be ‘optional.’